Trees and Safe, Reliable and Affordable Energy

 Well-managed transmission corridors can provide important habitat and migration paths for birds, small animals and low growing plant species, as well as recreational green space such as biking and walking paths (see the Bramble and Byrnes study).
-To accomplish this, we do the following:
+To accomplish this, we:

-- Use the latest light and radar technology (LiDAR) to remotely determine areas potentially needing work.
+- Use the latest light and radar technology (LiDAR) to remotely identify areas potentially needing work.

-- Use environmental reports and maps to identify sensitive species and water issues.
+- Consult environmental reports and maps to identify sensitive species and water issues.

-- Develop environmental plans to protect plants, animals and natural resources near work areas.
+- Develop environmental plans to protect plants, animals and natural resources in environmentally sensitive areas.

-- Work with the Department of Fish and Wildlife and other key agencies to develop site specific programs to protect the surrounding land.
+- Work with the Department of Fish and Wildlife and other key agencies to develop site-specific programs to protect environmentally sensitive areas.

-- Accessing sites on existing roads or on foot to avoid using heavy equipment and preserve the surroundings.
+- Accessing sites on existing roads or on foot to avoid using heavy equipment to preserve the surroundings.

 - Retaining significant native, low growing ground cover to defend against erosion.